 What Is Nice Guy Syndrome?

-The nice guy syndrome is a term used to describe a man who puts the needs of others before his own, avoids conflict and tries to stay out of trouble, provides emotional support and favors.
+The nice guy syndrome is a term used to describe a man who puts the needs of others before his own, avoids conflict and tries to stay out of trouble, and provides emotional support and favors.